mauricioklein/dazn-vod/README.md

 ### Running with Docker

 An easier and more convenient way of running the system is using Docker.
-All the setup, including Redis preparation, is done automatically, using Docket compose:
+All the setup, including Redis preparation, is done automatically, using Docker compose:

 1. Start the system:
   - `docker-compose run --service-ports app`

-> The first execution of docker-compose run may take some time, since the Redis image needs to be pulled from Docker Register and the app image needs to be created.
+> The first execution of "docker-compose run" may take some time, since the Redis image needs to be pulled from Docker Registry and the app image needs to be created.
 The subsequent calls to "run" will run faster.

 ## How to use